BestMillions/ico/README.md

 Additional information:

 - Rate - how many tokens for 1 ETH (Final rate will be set on ?)
-- Supply - max cap of tokens for pre-sale.
+- Supply - max cap of tokens for sale.
 Token is mintable.
 Unsold tokens will not be produced.
-- "Allow modifying - Yes" means that rate, cap, minimum investment, start date, end date are modifiable

 ## Deployed contracts (Source code + verified)